The quest for a happy gut

 Keto Bulletproof Coffee is an adventurous alternative without cream

-No regular cakes, confectionery sweets, (excepting pure chocolate).
+No regular cakes, confectionery sweets, (excepting occasional pure chocolate).
 Test out and buy whatever gluten free treats that gives no reactions.

 Chocolate: The most yummy chocolate bar from Matakana!

 The Vegan Society recommend Trade Aid and Whittakers brand of Dairy Free chocolates.

 Queen Anne Chocolates have Gluten free range for special occasions.